 - When they sell your book they may very well get you a better deal

-- A good agent will be able to decipher all the legal mumbo jumbo involved in contracts
+- A good agent will be able to decipher all the legalese involved in contracts

 - Knows how to negotiate